Paediatric radiology

 Paediatric radiology (or pediatric radiology) is a subspecialty of radiology involving the imaging of fetuses, infants, children, adolescents and young adults.
 Many paediatric radiologists practice at children's hospitals.

 Although some diseases seen in paediatrics are the same as that in adults, there are many conditions which are seen only in infants.
-The specialty has to take in account the dynamics of a growing body, from pre-term infants to large adolescents, where the organs follow growth patterns and phases.
-These require specialised imaging and treatment which is carried out in a Children's hospital, which has all the facilities necessary to treat children and their specific pathologies.
+The specialty has to take in account the dynamics of a growing body, from preterm infants to large adolescents, where the organs follow growth patterns and phases.
+These require specialised imaging and treatment which is carried out in a children's hospital, which has all the facilities necessary to treat children and their specific pathologies.

 Environment

 To successfully diagnose a paediatric condition, high-quality images are needed to give a diagnosis.
 To achieve this requires creating an environment where a child is comfortable.
 This is one of the most essential elements to paediatric radiology.
-For imaging departments which specialise in paediatric radiology, this is very easy as rooms can be tailored to suit a child's needs.
+For imaging departments which specialise in paediatric radiology, rooms can be tailored to suit a child's needs.
 For example, bright wall designs, visual stimulation and toys.
 These can be permanent fixtures as the department wouldn't need to cater to any other age range.
-For departments which only see children occasionally, creating a 'child friendly' environment is more difficult.
-It is usually achieved by creating one room a 'child friendly room' where murals / stencils can be painted on the wall.
+For departments which only see children occasionally, creating a child-friendly environment is more difficult.
+It is usually achieved by creating one room as a child-friendly room where murals / stencils can be painted on the wall.
 Modern children's hospitals are now designed with much glass to allow as much natural light in as possible, the Evelina Children's Hospital being one of these.